Diagnostic Radiology Residency Curriculum

 Conference and Didactics

-Interdepartmental conferences are scheduled with most medical and surgical disciplines.
+Interdepartmental conferences are scheduled with medical and surgical disciplines.
 Designed to meet both clinical and educational needs, these conferences provide an excellent forum for communication between radiology and other departments.

-The department chair welcomes informal feedback at a quarterly conference with the residents.
-A monthly residency meeting with the program directors provides an additional avenue for feedback.
+The department Chair welcomes informal feedback at a quarterly conference with the residents.
+A monthly residency meeting with the Program Directors provides an additional avenue for feedback.

 Research